chronicweirdo/reader/readme.md

 ## Prerequisites

 Download and install the latest java for your operating system.
-Once all is done, open a command line and verify that java is installed correctly with the following command:
+Once all is done, open a command line and verify that java was installed correctly with the following command:

 ```
 java -version